 You've got to make an arrival, so don't forget about your coat.
 Don't see it as a winter warmer—embrace it as part of your outfit.
 "Evening cover-ups are one of the most underrated pieces in a woman's wardrobe, but like a superhero's cape, they can have transformational powers," says Octavia.

 "Don't be afraid to consider an outerwear option that makes a statement.
-There's no need to visit the cloakroom when you're wearing an all-over embroidered cape from Gucci or a jacquard robe from Attico, for example."
+There's no need to visit the cloakroom when you're wearing a coat from Gucci or a jacquard robe from Attico, for example."